michaelfeil/infinity/docs/docs/deploy.md

   -it --gpus all -p $port:$port michaelf34/infinity:latest \
   --model-name-or-path $model --port $port
 ```
-The download path at runtime, can be controlled via the environment variable `HF_HOME`.

 ### dstack
 dstack allows you to provision a VM instance on the cloud of your choice.